grabercn/Database-eCommerce-Website/README.md

 ## About
 - This project is a group project created by [Christian Graber](https://github.com/grabercn), [Elias Weitfle](), and [Owen Edwards](https://github.com/OwenAEdwards/OwenAEdwards).
 - This project meets the requirements of the Database Design Class final project, and is showcased here in entirety for exploration, professional, and educational purposes.
-- This project is to be used for the above stated purposes only, unless explicit permission from the authors.
+- This project is to be used for the above stated purposes only, unless explicitly granted permission from the authors to do otherwise.

 ## I. Backend Stuff